-What it Offers
+What It Offers

-It offers short term support and structure to recently discharged patients, who are, for various reasons, not in a position to fully make the transition to home or attend the Delmont Day Program.
+It offers short term support and structure to recently discharged patients, who are for various reasons, not in a position to fully make the transition to home or attend the Delmont Day Program.

-Participants will attend a structured and supportive day program based within the main hospital, which is designed to best meet their level of functioning.
-In most cases this will allow the patient to continue to engage in the various aspects of the Inpatient Therapy Program that they are familiar with and have been participating in immediately prior to discharge from their inpatient stay.
+Participants will continue to engage in the various aspects of the Inpatient Therapy Program that they are familiar with and have been participating in immediately prior to discharge from the Hospital.